allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 and Kotlin generates good implementations of `equals()`, `hashCode()`, `toString()`, and `copy()`.

-It’s realy useful when implementing simple DTOs.
+It’s really useful when implementing simple DTOs.
 But remember, Data classes come with the serious limitation &mdash;
 they are final.
 You cannot extend a Data class or make it abstract.
 So probably, you won’t use them in a core domain model.